Sixteen Prefectures: Tang dynasty political geography

 The historian Frederick W. Mote writes that there were actually 19 prefectures but does not specify them.
-Chinese historians do not consider Yingzhou(營州; modern Qian'an, Hebei) and Pingzhou (平州; modern Lulong, Hebei) to be part of the Sixteen Prefectures because they had already been occupied by the Liao dynasty during the Later Tang, prior to Shi Jingtang’s cession.
+Chinese historians do not consider Yingzhou (營州; modern Qian'an, Hebei) and Pingzhou (平州; modern Lulong, Hebei) to be part of the Sixteen Prefectures because they had already been occupied by the Liao dynasty during the Later Tang, prior to Shi Jingtang’s cession.
 Yizhou (易州; modern Yi County, Hebei), which fell to the Liao after the cession, is also excluded from the count of 16.
-The Liao created two new prefectures, Jingzhou (景州modern Zunhua, Hebei) from Jizhou and Luanzhou (灤州; Luan County, Hebei) from Pingzhou, which have not been included in the original 16.
+The Liao created two new prefectures, Jingzhou (景州; modern Zunhua, Hebei) from Jizhou and Luanzhou (灤州; Luan County, Hebei) from Pingzhou, which have not been included in the original 16.

 Five Dynasties and Ten Kingdoms period

 The year 907 and subsequent collapse of the Tang dynasty was a turning point in East Asian history.
-On that year the pastoral and nomadic people known as the Khitan crowned Yelü Abaoji (Emperor Taizu of Liao) as their new Great Khan, the first from the Yelü tribe after some two centuries of leadership by the Yaolian clan.
+On that year the pastoral and nomadic people known as the Khitan crowned Yelü Abaoji (Emperor Taizu of Liao) as their new Great Khan, the first from the Yelü tribe after some two centuries of leadership by the Yaonian clan.
 Abaoji coveted the plains of North China, a rich source of plunder that was guarded by a line of passes and fortifications stretching from mountainous northern Shanxi to the Bo Sea.
 In 905 Abaoji had already started to intervene in northern China by leading a massive army to Datong in Shanxi to swear brotherhood with Li Keyong who nominally served the severely weakened Tang dynasty as Jiedushi of Shanxi on the westernmost point of the defense line.

-The rise of Khitan power under Abaoji occurred just as China was falling into turmoil.
+The rise of Khitan power under Abaoji occurred just as the Central Plains were falling into turmoil.
 The fall of the Tang dynasty in 907 led to power struggles among rival warlords and to the creation of a number of short-lived polities known as the Five Dynasties.
 The first of these dynasties was founded by Zhu Wen, another Jiedushi, who declared himself emperor of the Later Liang in 907 after deposing the last Tang emperor.
 In 923 his dynasty was overthrown by Li Keyong's son, Li Cunxu, who then proclaimed the Later Tang.

 The Sixteen Prefectures passed into Liao hands in 938, when the Liao dynasty supported Shi Jingtang, another military governor of Shanxi, in his revolt against the Later Tang.
 Confident in his own military strength, the Liao emperor, Abaoji's second son Yelü Deguang (Emperor Taizong of Liao), convinced Shi to found a new dynasty (the Later Jin), but also to cede a large band of territory to the Liao that represented the entire northern China defense line.
 The Liao dynasty now possessed all the passes and fortifications that controlled access to the northern China plains.